David Paetkau

-David Paetkau is a Canadian actor who has played Evan Lewis in Final Destination 2 (2003), Nick the customs officer in LAX (2004), Beck McKaye in Whistler (2006–2008), Ira Glatt in Goon (2011), and Sam Braddock in the CTV/CBS television series Flashpoint (2008–2012).
+David Paetkau (born 1972 or 1973) is a Canadian actor who has played Evan Lewis in Final Destination 2 (2003), Nick the customs officer in LAX (2004), Beck McKaye in Whistler (2006–2008), Ira Glatt in Goon (2011), and Sam Braddock in the CTV/CBS television series Flashpoint (2008–2012).

 Paetkau has appeared in Aliens vs. Predator: Requiem, I'll Always Know What You Did Last Summer, So Weird (as Brent on the episode "Vampire"; May 20, 2000), For Heaven's Sake, and a one episode appearance on Dexter, as Lumen Pierce (Julia Stiles)'s fiancé, Owen.
 Paetkau has also lent his voice to Canadian commercials for Chevrolet automobiles.

 Personal life

 David Paetkau is one of five children.
-A native of Vancouver, he is a supporter of his hometown NHL team, the Vancouver Canucks.
+A native of Vancouver, he grew up in Sechelt and is a supporter of his hometown NHL team, the Vancouver Canucks.
 He is married to Evangeline Duy.
 They have two children.